briarsweetbriar/flexible_feeds/README.md

     MembershipTermination(user: @user, group: @group)
     @user.feed.events # => returns a list of events, including the termination

-`acts_as_eventable` takes two arguments.
-First, `add_to_feeds` accepts a pointer to a method, which should return an array of feeds you want to post the event to after_save.
-Secondly, `created_by` accepts an association which assigns the creator of the event to the event.
-This is especially helpful for comments, posts, and other user-generated events.
+`acts_as_eventable` take an `add_to_feeds` arguments, which in turn accepts a pointer to a method, which should return an array of feeds you want to post the event to after_save.

 You can also add an event to feeds manually: